All Episodes

 He never did that, ever, ever, ever.

-I was like But he I'm I'm I wasn't able to hit buttons to turn him off at that point or to to talk to him in between times, say, let's not do that.
+So when this guy started, when Frank started giving phone numbers, well, call your congressman and do this, and he gave a phone number, I was like, but I wasn't able to hit buttons to turn him off at that point or to talk to him in between time, say, let's not do that.

-But I certainly have to do that with you, David, right now with your your website, and I appreciate that.
+But I certainly have to do that with you, David, right now with your website, and I appreciate that.

-But m my problem here, and I understand loyalty, and this president has been very loyal to a lot of people.
+But my problem here, and I understand loyalty, and this president has been very loyal to a lot of people.

 But what I don't understand is how this happened in the first place.